openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

     -latency_percentile           Optional.
 Defines the percentile to be reported in latency metric.
 The valid range is [1, 100].
 The default value is 50 (median).
     -api <sync/async>             Optional (deprecated).
 Enable Sync/Async API.
 Default value is "async".
     -nireq  <integer>             Optional.
 Number of infer requests.
 Default value is determined automatically for device.

-  device-specific performance options:
-    -nstreams  <integer>          Optional.
-Number of streams to use for inference on the CPU or GPU devices (for HETERO and MULTI device cases use format <dev1>:<nstreams1>,<dev2>:<nstreams2> or just <nstreams>).
-Default value is determined automatically for a device.Please note that although the automatic selection usually provides a reasonable performance, it still may be non - optimal for some cases, especially for very small models.
-See sample's README for more details.
-Also, using nstreams>1 is inherently throughput-oriented option, while for the best-latency estimations the number of streams should be set to 1.
-    -nthreads  <integer>          Optional.
-Number of threads to use for inference on the CPU (including HETERO and MULTI cases).
-    -pin  <string>  ("YES"|"CORE") / "HYBRID_AWARE" / ("NO"|"NONE") / "NUMA"  Optional.
-Explicit inference threads binding options (leave empty to let the OpenVINO make a choice): enabling threads->cores pinning("YES", which is already default for any conventional CPU), letting the runtime to decide on the threads->different core types("HYBRID_AWARE", which is default on the hybrid CPUs) threads->(NUMA)nodes("NUMA") or
-                                completely disable("NO") CPU inference threads pinning
-    -infer_precision        Optional.
-Specifies the inference precision.
-Example #1: '-infer_precision bf16'.
-Example #2: '-infer_precision CPU:bf16,GPU:f32'
     -ip   <value>           Optional.
 Specifies precision for all input layers of the model.
     -op   <value>           Optional.
 Specifies precision for all output layers of the model.
     -iop  <value>           Optional.
 Specifies precision for input and output layers by name.